 Police Reserves are volunteers who do receive formal police training approved and certified by the State of Idaho, and can perform many of the same duties as a regular police officer.
 Reserves may work as a solo unit or alongside a full time police officer.

-If you are interested in being a volunteer with the Citizens on Patrol or as a Police Reserve, please contact Chief Steve Kunka at 208-365-6055.
+If you are interested in being a volunteer with the Police Reserve program or the Emmett Area Crime Prevention Council, please contact Chief Steve Kunka at 208-365-6055.